Here’s What Tinder’s New Safety Features Will Look Like

 Another new feature called “Does This Bother You?” will detect potentially offensive messages in the chats.
 Powered by machine learning, DTBY will ask members “Does This Bother You?” in response to suspicious messages.
 If the user says “yes,” they can then report the message.
 A related feature, “Undo,” will ask users if they really want to send that potentially offensive message — and undo that message if the user agrees to take it back.

-Finally, the Safety Center will include tools and resources for these new features.
+Finally, the Safety Centre will include tools and resources for these new features.
 Right now, they're all being rolled out in select markets, so if you don’t have it yet, don’t stress.

 Time will tell how these tools will play out IRL — some have already raised concerns about data security — but Tinder is proud of their work.
 “Every day, millions of our members trust us to introduce them to new people, and we’re dedicated to building innovative safety features powered by best-in-class technology that meet the needs of today’s daters,” Elie Seidman, CEO of Tinder, said in a press release.
 “I’m proud to share these updates, which represent an important step in driving our safety work forward at an unmatched scale.”